renarsvilnis/talks-and-articles/2015/javascript.md

 - [a fun, difficult introduction to d3](http://www.macwright.org/presentations/dcjq/) - introduction to d3
 - [Thinking with Joins](http://bost.ocks.org/mike/join/) - about the importance and way it gets managed in d3
 - [Binding data](http://alignedleft.com/tutorials/d3/binding-data) - about data binding in d3

+### WebRTC
+- :tv: [Google: What's next for WebRTC?](https://youtu.be/HCE3S1E5UwY) - about future of WebRTC - defining open codes, `getUserMedia` only on https, massive performance increase on mobile devices and desktop.
+- :tv: [Decisions & considerations in building your WebRTC app](https://youtu.be/HJU15kH5z3k) - about regular automated tests that check system availability, debugging WebRTC apps.